timounger/YouTubeDownloader/CONTRIBUTING.md

 Das YouTubeDownloader Tool ist nach dem Model-View-Controller (MVC) Pattern aufgebaut, wobei eine klare Trennung zwischen View und Controller nicht möglich ist.

-> In Qt land the distinction between the View & Controller gets a little murky.
-Qt accepts input events from the user (via the OS) and delegates these to the widgets (Controller) to handle.
-However, widgets also handle presentation of the current state to the user, putting them squarely in the View.
-Rather than agonize over where to draw the line, in Qt-speak the View and Controller are instead merged together creating a Model/ViewController architecture — called "Model View" for simplicity sake.
-[Quelle](https://pythonguis.com/tutorials/modelview-architecture/)
-> <br>

 @startuml cdYouTubeDownloaderSWComponents
 skinparam titleFontSize 30
 skinparam titleFontStyle bold